Applying for a review of a decision

-If you disagree with a decision regarding the release of information under the Government Information (Public Access) Act 2009 (NSW) (the GIPA Act), you may have a right to appeal for the decision to be reviewed.
+If you disagree with a reviewable decision made on an access application under the Government Information (Public Access) Act 2009 (NSW) (the GIPA Act), you may have a right to appeal for the decision to be reviewed.

 A decision is reviewable under section 80 of the GIPA Act where the decision is: